 The toughest job you'll ever love

-An update from our Chief Outcomes Officer on the evolution of the fellowship
+An update from our Chief Program Officer on the evolution of the fellowship

 The Fellowship Program has been the cornerstone of Code for America.
 It is what built the bridge between the principles of 21st century government and actual government practice.
 Many Code for America fellows -- developers, designers, and product managers -- completed their year of service and decided to take the next step and work in government.
 They are the ones who mentored, supported, and nudged our civic tech ecosystem.
 To former fellows, I owe a heartfelt thank you!
 To former fellowship government partners, a debt of gratitude.